noviciate/rmnnxn/_posts/2020-6-17-rural-wny.markdown

 *Dormant apple orchard.
 There's a sliver of Lake Ontario on the horizon.*

-![blooming apple orchard along Erie Canal](/images/photos/rural/appleblossoms.jpg) *Blooming apple orchard along the Erie Canal*
+![blooming apple orchard along Erie Canal](/images/photos/rural/appleblossoms.jpg) *Blooming apple orchard along the Erie Canal.*

 ![sunrise and fog over field](/images/photos/rural/2-1.jpg) *Dips and and open fields hold the morning fog of spring and autumn.*